EdAlexAguilar/reward_shaping/README.md

 ## Play with trained agents

-The directory `checkpoint` contains a collection of trained agents for various environments.
+The directory `checkpoints` contains a collection of trained agents for various environments.
+For each environment, we report an agent trained with our `hprs` and an agent trained with the `default` shaped reward.
+The performance of the various agents are comparable, even if `hprs` is an automatic shaping methodology, while `default` is in most of the environment the result of an engineered shaping.

 We provide the script `eval_trained_models.py` for playing with those.
 To run: